 You Don’t Have to Have Initial Capital to Invest

 Unlike traditional investments, you don’t have to have your own money to invest.
-In fact, you can turn to a hard money lending company like Source Capital.
+In fact, you can turn to a hard money lending company like private money lenders san francisco.
 Hard money loans are a fantastic and flexible option if you need money now.
 It’s a quick and efficient way to get started in this promising field.
 Ideally you’ll be able to fund yourself in future investments due to the income you yield but this is a great way to get started.

 There are other sources of loans like Home equity conversion loans, also known as reverse loans, have a lot of pros and cons.
 One advantage is that defaulting on one is nearly impossible because the reverse mortgage terms will allow you to retain ownership of your home unless you decide to move out of it yourself, are forced to do so for medical reasons, or die.
 However a distinct reverse mortgage disadvantage is the fact that, if you do have to move or you pass away, your family cannot continue to live in or own the home unless they pay the loan balance right away.
 Another issue which you must consider is that you cannot refinance a reverse loan once the agreement is signed or obtain any additional home loans.